TG-LAVA/Bobabot/README.md

-# BubbleBot
+# BobaBot

-BubbleBot is an autonomous bubble tea preparation robot built on ROS 2.
+BobaBot is an autonomous bubble tea preparation robot built on ROS 2.
 It combines navigation, manipulator control, a recipe database, and visual workflow planning into a single integrated system.

 ## Features